caitreid/caitreid/README.md

 My name is Cait, I'm an app developer and designer based in NYC.

 I've worked in-house for Columbia University and The Whitney Museum of American Art.
 I've worked professionally in Ruby on Rails, Drupal, and Vue.js, building my own apps in Express.js, React, Django.
+I'm currently looking for roles that lie at the intersection of design and development.

 To get in touch, please reach out on [Linkedin](https://www.linkedin.com/in/caitlin-reid/).